smith01s/newey01c.github.io/_posts/2018-02-28-intervals.md

 and the Chi-squared distribution as well.
 In short, the Chi-squared distribution (with $n$ degrees of freedom, where $n$ is the number of data points in a sample) shows the probability distribution of the sum of squares of individual data points.
-The tolerance interva $t_i$ can be approximated as follows, where $n$ is the degrees of freedom, $z \frac{1 - p}{2}$ is the required *confidence level*, and $\gamma$ is the proportion of data that will lie within the interval $t_i$;
+The tolerance interval $t_i$ can be approximated as follows, where $n$ is the degrees of freedom, $z \frac{1 - p}{2}$ is the required *confidence level*, and $\gamma$ is the proportion of data that will lie within the interval $t_i$;